 Classical, wet chemical methods and modern instrumental methods make up analytical chemistry.
 Separations such as precipitation, extraction, and distillation are used in classical qualitative methods.
 Colour, odour, melting point, boiling point, solubility, radioactivity, and reactivity can all be used to identify a substance.
 Quantitative analysis that uses mass or volume adjustments to measure quantity is known as traditional quantitative analysis.
 Chromatography, electrophoresis, and field-flow fractionation are some of the instrumental methods that can be used to separate samples.

 To conduct an analysis, the majority of traditional analytical methods rely on chemical reactions.
-Instrumental methods, on the other hand, usually rely on the calculation of a physical property of the analyte.
+Instrumental methods, on the other hand, usually rely on the calculation of the physical property of the analyte.